How long does lorazepam stay in your system?

 Lorazepam drug testing: How long does Lorazepam stay in the body?

-Lorazepam stays in the body for a long time, especially when taken in large doses.
-Lorazepam usually takes several weeks to clear from the body completely.
-Sometimes it can take over a month.
+Lorazepam stays in the body for a short time.
+Lorazepam usually takes a day or two to clear from the body completely.
 Lorazepam can be detected in blood, hair, and urine samples during drug testing.

 How long does Lorazepam stay in blood?

-Lorazepam stays in the blood for several days because of the drug’s long half life.
+Lorazepam stays in the blood for such as short amount of time because of the drug’s long half life.
 Exactly how long it stays in the blood depends on the dose taken – therapeutic dosage ranges from 1-10 mg per day, and someone abusing the medication might take even more.

 How long does Lorazepam stay in hair?